1. Background

 3.1.
 Decision Model

 In this study, we performed a cost-utility analysis and developed a Markov model in Excel 2021 to compare the costs and outcomes of T-DM1 versus trastuzumab in the treatment of invasive breast cancer with HER-2-positive cells (Figure 1).
 We adopted a lifetime horizon with a discount rate of 7% for costs and 3% for utilities (15, 16).
-This study utilized a healthcare system perspective, incorporating both direct and indirect costs.
+This study utilized a healthcare system perspective.
 All costs were converted from Iranian Rials (IRR) to US dollars based on the exchange rate at the time of the study (1 IRR = 0.0000045 USD) (17).
 For the base-case analysis, a hypothetical cohort of 1,000 45-year-old women with residual invasive HER-2-positive breast cancer who had received neoadjuvant treatment was modeled.

 The Markov model consisted of four health states: Invasive disease-free survival (IDFS), metastatic progression-free (MPF), metastatic progression (MP), and Death.
 The cycle length of the Markov model was set at 21 days.
 In this model, patients started treatment in the IDFS state.
-They could remain in this state, transition to MPF, or die from causes unrelated to breast cancer.
-Patients in the MPF state could either remain in this state, progress to MP, or die.
+They could remain in this state, enter the MPF state, or die from causes unrelated to breast cancer.
+Patients in the MPF state could either remain in this state, enter the MP state, or die.
 Similarly, patients in the MP state could either remain in this state or die.

 3.2.
 Outcomes